nginmesh/nginmesh/README.md

 ```

 ## Limitations
-nginmesh has the following limitations:
+nginMesh has the following limitations:
 * TCP and gRPC traffic is not supported.
 * Quota Check is not supported.
 * Only Kubernetes is supported.